connorsavage/Neural-Network-Q-Learning-Snake/README.md

 # Snake Application of Q-Learning
 This project is a real-time demonstration of Q-learning using the classic game of Snake.
-The agent will autonomously learn how to play the game through a neural network and reward system.
+In the video displayed below, you will watch an agent autonomously learn how to play the game through a neural network and reward system.
+The blue line in our graph represents the high score of each game iteration and the orange line represents the mean score of all iterations.

 https://github.com/connorsavage/Neural-Network-Q-Learning-Snake/assets/75349013/37935327-a4ac-4f41-a9ae-fdfa83996da9